 The Activities & Orientation Assistants (AOA) are a vital part of the undergraduate program at Bryn Mawr College.
 They live in the residence halls and provide a support network for the Customs People and new students.
 They work closely with the First-Year Experience Coordinator and Assistant Dean of the Undergraduate College and Director of Student Activities & Orientation to provide dorm-based programming for new students and help to develop and staff programming for the community across campus.
-The Activities & Orientation Assistants are part of the Office of Student Activities & Orientation.
+The Activities & Orientation Assistants are part of the Residential Life and Student Engagement Office.